ukparliament/weeknotes.data-search/2018/09/index.md

 ### Strolls

 Way, way too cold for strolls.
-But Anya, Robert and Michael did go on a visit to Ben's house in Richmond where we had lunch and chatted.
+But Anya, Robert and Michael did go on a visit to Ben's house in Richmond where they had lunch and chatted.
 Someone stole [Michael's hat](https://twitter.com/fantasticlife/status/967552443298000897).
 Nobody was expecting borderline criminality in Richmond.

 ### Things that caught our eye